ioan-ursache/TCP-UDP-Chat/README.md

 - Ensure server is running
 - Check firewall settings
-- Verify port 5000 is not in use
+- Verify port 5000 (or any chosen port tbh) is not in use

 ### UDP broadcasts not received